-For quite a while I’ve had some strong opinions about comic books.
+For a while, I’ve had some strong opinions about comic books.
 My biggest concern is that comics cost too much.
 The average price of a monthly comic book is $3.99.
 That’s too much for the amount of entertainment you get.
 Considering that it takes less than 10 minutes to read a 22-page comic book, it’s the most expensive form of entertainment I enjoy.
 In comparison, I pay $14.99 a month for an Audible membership and for that, I get one audiobook.
 I get hours and hours of entertainment for my $14.99.
 Currently, I’m listening to a book that’s over 17 hours in length.

 The truth about Comicsgate